Dynamic electron-phonon and spin-phonon interactions due to inertia: Abstract

 \section{Abstract}

 THz radiation allows for the controlled excitation of vibrational modes in molecules and crystals.
-We show that the circular motion of ions introduces a pseudoelectric field $\vec{E}_p\sim\omega^2\vec{d}$, which is proportional to the ionic displacement or rotation radius $\vec{d}$ and the vibration frequency $\omega$ squared.
-The pseudoelectric field causes a pseudoelectric field coupling $\sim \vec{E}_p\cdot\vec{r}$, a Rashba-like spin-orbit term $\sim \vec{E}_p\cdot\left(\vec{S}\times \vec{p}\right)$, and a redshift correction $\sim\vec{p}\cdot\left(\vec{E}_p\cdot\vec{r}\right)\cdot\vec{p}$.
-While the displacement is in the order of a fraction of one \AA~in inorganic ionic crystals, it can be of several \AA~for torsional modes in molecules.
-Typical pseudoelectric field strengths are in the order of $10\dots100~\text{Vcm}^{-1}$.
-Potential boosting of the effect would make it a promising platform for vibration-based control of localized quantum states or chemical reaction barriers.
-Depending on the damping, the lifetime of the effect is much longer than the initial laser pulse width.
+We show that the circular motion of ions introduces inertial effects on electrons.
+In analogy to the classical Coriolis and centrifugal forces, these effects are the spin-rotation coupling, the centrifugal field coupling, the centrifugal spin-orbit coupling, and the centrifugal redshift.
+Depending on the phonon decay, these effects persist for various picoseconds after excitation.
+Potential boosting of the effects would make it a promising platform for vibration-based control of localized quantum states or chemical reaction barriers.

 In the adiabatic Born-Oppenheimer approximation, the electronic degrees of freedom are separated from the ionic degrees of freedom.
 Excitations of the ionic degrees of freedom, such as phonons in crystals and vibrations, torsions, and rotations in molecules can be resonantly driven by state-of-the-art experiments with coherent high intensity THz laser beams \cite{salen2019matter,kampfrath2013resonant}.
-Here, a circular motion of ions can be excited by circularly polarized laser pulses.
-Because of the ionic motion, a local inertial frame accelerates relative to a selected ion.
-However, a local observer on the ion finds themselves in a noninertial frame.
-As a result, inertial effects emerge.
+This opens the prospect of coherent control of emergence in quantum materials and the design of new phases of matter \cite{forst2011nonlinear,subedi2014,Mankowsky2016}.
+For example, the coherent control of local dipoles induce a transient magnetization in the framework of the dynamical multiferroicity \cite{rebane1983faraday,juraschek2017dynamical}.
+The strength of this effect is predicted to be in the order of the nuclear magneton \cite{juraschek2017dynamical,juraschekDW2019,geilhufe2021dynamically}.
+However, recent experiments measuring the magneto-optical Kerr effect hint towards much higher magnetic moments \cite{basini2021}.
+In the phonon Zeeman effect, left- and right-handed circularly polarized phonon modes split in a magnetic field.
+Again, the measured phonon Zeeman splitting seems to be much larger than theoretical estimates \cite{cheng2020large,schaack1977magnetic,schaack1976observation,juraschek2020giant,baydin2021magnetic,juraschek2019orbital}.
+This discrepancy has initiated a debate on phonon angular momenta \cite{PhononL2014,PhononS2015,EdH2020}, non-linear or anharmonic corrections \cite{baydin2021magnetic}, topological features of effective charges \cite{ren2021phonon}, and angular momentum transfer from ionic to electronic degrees of freedom \cite{geilhufe2021dynamically}.